benjkent/Hacking-with-Swift-UIKit-02-CountryFlag/README.md

 ## Coding overview
 * Asset catelogs supply images for flags
-* Buttons use images to define them.
+* Add images to buttons.
-* Button defining actions.
+* Defining tap actions for UIButtons.
-* Color used to enhance button image definition.
+* Using color to enhance the button images edges.
+* Use the Navigation bar area for text and score elements.

 ## Credit
 * Hackingwithswift https://www.hackingwithswift.com/100/19

 # Swift topics covered in this project
-1. Asset Catalogs, a highly optimized was of importing and using images in IOS projects 2.
+1. Asset Catalogs, a highly optimized was of importing and using images in IOS projects
+2. Use the Assistant Editor to create outlets from the storyboard to the viewController.
+3. Adding borders and colors to accent buttons using CALayer (Core Animation) with cgColor.
+4. Random reordering an array in place.
+5. Creating a random number from a range.
+6. Create an action when a button is tapped.
+7. Use button tag values to determine which button has been tapped.
+8.
 ## Project challenges

 ## Solution preview